Suspicious emails and calls – how to spot and stop them

 It’s better to miss out on a genuine deal than risk compromising your personal details or money.

-If you’re still unsure whether a scammer is behind the email you received, send the email to [email protected] to double check whether we have tried to contact you.
+If you’re still unsure whether a scammer is behind the email you received, screenshot the email address and the email content from the spammer and send to us [email protected] to double-check whether we have tried to contact you.

 If in doubt, delete.